anonymous-k1wi/Kiwi-K-Mixer/README.md

-# Kiwi-K-Mixer
+# Kiwi-K Mixer
-A Lua script for EdgeTX transmitters designed to make setting up and editting model mixes quick and easy, tailored to combat robotics users.
+Kiwi-K Mixer is a Lua script for EdgeTX transmitters designed to make setting up and editting model mixes quick and easy, tailored to combat robotics users.

 ## Introduction
 Setting a model mix on an EdgeTX transmitter can be a less-than-intuitive process for beginners, and can still be time consuming for experienced users.
 Kiwi-K (Quick) Mixer is an attempt to solve this problem utilizing the Lua scripting language built into EdgeTX Transmitters